-The Discussion Board is a feature within Canvas while Piazza Q&A is integrated with Canvas.
+The Discussion Board is a feature within Canvas while Piazza is integrated with Canvas.
 This allows one-click access from within Canvas with no additional logins needed.
 Google Groups are not integrated, though you can easily link to them from Canvas.

 What resources are available to help me get started?